 About the Lehman Library

-The Lehman Social Sciences Library holds a contemporary collection of more than 330,000 volumes and approximately 1,700 current periodical titles.
-It includes materials acquired by Columbia libraries since 1974 in political science, sociology, social and cultural anthropology, political geography, journalism, environmental science, as well as a rich collection of materials on post-World-War-II international relations.
+The Lehman Social Sciences Library holds a contemporary collection of more than 250,000 volumes.
+It includes materials acquired by Columbia libraries since 1974 in political science, sociology, social and cultural anthropology, journalism as well as a rich collection of materials on post-World-War-II international relations.
 It houses essays produced by Columbia students in the Graduate Schools of Journalism.
 Lehman Library also houses the following collections:

 - U.S. Government Documents (housed off-site)